mmcc007/sylph/README.md

 Multiple test suites, consisting of multiple tests, can be run on each device in each device pool.
 The 'main' app must include a call to `enableFlutterDriverExtension()`.

 Device pools can consist of multiple devices.
 Devices in a device pool must be of the same type, iOS or Android.

+Note: If running on linux or windows, tests can only be run on Android devices.
+To run tests on both Android and iOS use a mac CI provider.

 ## Building an iOS debug app
 To build a testable iOS app locally, that can run on any real device in the cloud, the following environment variable must be present: